-33 Policy 04 pg 29, bullet point 3 employment opportunities within Burbage and in close Rewording to ensure no replication of existing local plan policy 34 Policy 04 pg 29, 3rd bullet point Factory West of Rugby Road and rear of Johnsons Factory, Clarification of policy wording to enable the most appropriate type of employment to be provided responding to market needs.
+33 Policy 04 pg 29, bullet point 3 Reword first sentence to read 'Ensure there is a range of employment opportunities within Burbage and in close proximity to Hinckley' Rewording to ensure no replication of existing local plan policy 34 Policy 04 pg 29, 3rd bullet point Reword second sentence to read' The redevelopment of the Factory West of Rugby Road and rear of Johnsons Factory, Burbage will be supported provided an equivalent amount of replacement employment is provided (in addition to the new employment allocation above) as part of the extension to Logix Park and the following improvements' Clarification of policy wording to enable the most appropriate type of employment to be provided responding to market needs.
 35 Policy 05 pg 31, 1st sentence Reword to read' The following transport interventions (as detailed in the Hinckley Core Strategy Transport Review, 2007)are required' Provide more detail as to the transport mitigation measures required in response to the HA representation.
-36 Policy 05 pg 32, 1st paragraph Reword to read 'Developers will be required to contribute towards the implementation of these initiatives through developer contributions where appropriate.'
-Clarification of policy wording and intent 37 Policy 05 pg 31, 3rd bullet point Include (HNPR) after text Correction of omission 38 Hinckley/Barwell/ Earl Shilton Green Wedge pg 33, para 4.24 Clarification of wording to ensure no conflict with PPS 7 39 Policy 06 pg 33 Add (f) Use for nature conservation Clarification of policy wording to reflect intent in para 4.24.
+36 Policy 05 pg 32, 1st paragraph Reword to read 'Developers will be required to contribute towards the implementation of these initiatives through developer contributions where appropriate .'
+Clarification of policy wording and intent 37 Policy 05 pg 31, 3rd bullet point Include (HNPR) after text Correction of omission 38 Hinckley/Barwell/ Earl Shilton Green Wedge pg 33, para 4.24 Delete first sentence and reword start of second sentence to read 'The green wedge between Hinckley, Barwell & Earl Shilton protects the' Clarification of wording to ensure no conflict with PPS 7 39 Policy 06 pg 33 Add (f) Use for nature conservation Clarification of policy wording to reflect intent in para 4.24.
 40 Policy 06 pg 33 Add (d) should retain the visual appearance of the area clarification of policy wording to reflect intent in para 4.34 41 Policy 07 pg 35, bullet point 3 Reword bullet point to read 'Ensure there is a range of employment opportunities within the Key Rural Centres.
 To support this, the enhancement of allocated employment sites in the Key Rural Centres will be supported, as will the development of employment uses including home working within the settlement boundary' Rewording to ensure no replication of existing local plan policy